team-zomsa/Aplib-Unity-Package-Research/README.md

 Possible errors:
 - If the test scene can not be found, make sure it is added in the build settings.

+# Licensing

+This project has no license defined yet.

+## Used packages

+This package uses several packages.
+For the packages below, we refer you to their respective licenses, located in the `plugins` folder:

+- Castle.Core
+- Moq
+- System.Diagnostics.EventLog